 Regain control of the information that appears about your company through search queries.
 We'll use a variety of search optimization techniques to boost your company’s online reputation and secure the popularity of your website.

 PR pros should handle reputation management.
-For examples of Axia Public Relations’ reputation management program in action, check out these reputation management case studies, our reputation management e-book, and our reputation management webinar.
+For examples of Axia Public Relations’ reputation management program in action, check out these reputation management case studies, podcast episode, our reputation management e-book, and our reputation management webinar.

 of employees would leave a job for a company with a better reputation.